Ophthalmology Mass Spectrometry Core Facility/Shared Instrument FacilityLocated on the 7th floor of UM Miller School of Medicine McKnight Building

 - Specified Protein Quantification (Label-free quantification, iTRAQ, SILAC, etc.)

-OMSC Metabolomics (Lipidomics)
+OMSC Metabolomics and Lipidomics

-- Qualitative and quantitative analysis of multiple lipid classes.
+Qualitative and Quantitative Analysis of multiple lipid classes

 - Lipid profiling and comparison.